Snaring & Cable Devices

 Responsible trappers can use cable devices to make selective sets for many furbearers.
 Animals often travel the same trails and paths on a regular basis.
 Locations where the trail narrows are good places to set cable devices.
 Place cable devices correctly in the center of the line of travel, so the targeted furbearer will walk into it.
 Furbearers are accustomed to walking through woods and brush, so cable devices do not alarm them.

-Modern cable devices are made from stranded steel cable.
-Various sizes are used, but 3.32 inch is popular.
+Modern cable devices are made from a stranded steel cable.
+Various sizes are used, but 3.32 inches is popular.
 State trapping regulations may require you to use a specific size of cable.

 Make certain you thoroughly understand cable device regulations.
 Regulations vary from state to state according to furbearer management needs, and the need for selective trapping.